 As an expat, there’s nothing more exciting than having friends and family visit.
 You get the opportunity to show off your new home, introduce them to a new culture, and hopefully convince them that you’re not completely insane for living abroad.
 However, there’s also a flip side.
 It can be quite stressful having guests, especially if you live in a non-English speaking country and plan to spend some of their vacation working, leaving them to their own devices.

 My parents are coming to Shanghai in two weeks.
 We’ll meet in Thailand first, then enjoy a week together in the city before they leave for Xi’an and Beijing.
-Since I’m using vacation time to play on the beach, I’ll have to work.
-As a teacher, I do get off work quite early, but not early enough for them to wait around the apartment until I come home.
-This makes me a little anxious–not because my parents lack the street smarts to navigate Shanghai (in fact, they’re seasoned travelers), but because I feel responsible for their overall enjoyment and well-being while here.
+Since I’m using vacation time to play on the beach, I’ll have to go to work while they explore, which makes me a little anxious–not because my parents lack the street smarts to navigate Shanghai (in fact, they’re seasoned travelers), but because I feel responsible for their overall enjoyment and well-being while here.
 Plus, just thinking about the possibility of my mom and dad lost, driving around in a taxi with a driver who doesn’t speak English, makes my heart race.

 I hope these tips help the next time you have visitors!
 Did I leave anything out?
 What are your greatest stress relievers when having guests?